This page will be updated as more information becomes available.

 Guidance for Individuals, Families, and Caregivers in Need of Oral Health Care

-As dental offices begin to reopen across the state, you may make plans to visit your dental provider.
-This infographic outlines some changes you may see when you make an appointment or visit a dental office.
+As you make plans to visit your dental provider, consider these changes you may see when you make an appointment or visit a dental office.
+What to Expect as Dental Offices Reopen.

 Dr. Julie McKee explains changes patients will notice when going to their dentist.